4 of the most common eye conditions

-While there is no cure for presbyopia, there are several ways you can correct the problem, mainly with specialised glasses and contact lenses described below.
+Whilst we will all experience presbyopia at some point (and in different ways), there are several ways you can correct the problem, mainly with specialised glasses and contact lenses described below.

 - Progressive glasses – progressives offer a blended transition between the prescription strengths, often the top of the lens features correction for distance, with a gradual change in prescription moving down the lens to aid in the focus of objects up close.

 - Multifocal contact lenses – with different zones to correct near and far vision, multifocal contacts are a great option to solve two problems at once.
-Manufacturer designs vary, but all conveniently combine both prescriptions in one easy to apply lens.
+Manufacturer designs vary, but all conveniently combine both prescriptions in one easy-to-apply lens.